Evolution of Quasi-Periodic Eruptions in the post-TDE Accretion Disk Perturbed by an Orbiting Star: Discussion

 \subsection{A rebrightening event of the long-lived GSN~069}

 The X-ray luminosities of GSN 069 evolve extremely slowly \cite[][see their Section 5]{guolo2025}.
-Over nine years of the observations, the blackbody temperature declined only by about 25$\,\%$ compared to other confirmed post-TDE systems, such as ``Ansky" and others \cite[for example, see][]{ajay2024}.
+Over nine years of the observations, the blackbody temperature declined only by about 25$\,\%$ compared to other confirmed post-TDE systems, such as ``Ansky" and others \cite[e.g., see][]{ajay2024}.
 This is probably linked to the viscous timescale, which is the main parameter controlling the evolution of the disk.
-In their work, the X-ray luminosity light curves are fitted using the temporal surface density evolution equation.
+In the cited work, the X-ray luminosity light curves were fitted using the temporal surface density evolution equation.
 The $t_\text{vis}$ parameter from this fit is an order of magnitude or two higher than the $t_\text{vis}$ fits found for other TDEs \citep{guolo2025}.

-Clearly, this does not contradict one of the conclusions from Section~\ref{sec3} stating that we should observe QPEs a few years after the circularization of the debris.
-As $t_\text{vis}$ is the free parameter, we chose it to be approximately equal to $T_\text{cir}$ so the factor $\mathcal{R}$ would better agree with the amplitude decline in other QPEs.
-From the modelling of GSN 069, $t_\text{vis} \approx 2300\,$d, which means that we see the amplitude evolution on much longer timescales.
+Clearly, this does not stand in contradiction to the conclusion given in Section~\ref{sec3}, stating that we should observe QPEs a few years after the circularization of the debris.
+As $t_\text{vis}$ is the free parameter, we chose it to be approximately equal to $T_\text{cir}$ so the factor $\mathcal{R}$ would be in better agreement with the amplitude decline in other QPEs.
+From the modeling of GSN 069, we have $t_\text{vis} \approx 2300\,$d, which indicates that we are seeing an amplitude evolution taking place on much longer timescales.
 However, the absence of QPEs in 2014 and their appearance in 2018 remains a puzzle that cannot be explained by simplified theoretical models such as ours.